When it comes to eggshell vs satin paint, which one should you use? We help you decide what’s best

 Typically eggshell is more forgiving when applying and doesn’t need quite so much painting experience to get a decent finish – ideal for novice DIYers especially when painting woodwork.

-There isn’t a great deal of difference in the sheen between eggshell and satin, but as always when choosing a finish for your paint project, it’s a matter of personal choice.
+There isn’t a great deal of difference in the sheen between eggshell and satin, but as always, when choosing a finish for your paint project, it’s a matter of personal choice.

-If you want a very low sheen with a soft touch finish that isn’t quite matt then eggshell is the one for you.
-If you want something with a little more lustre then satin is the better choice.
+If you want a very low sheen with a soft touch finish that isn’t quite matt, then eggshell is the one for you.
+If you want something with a little more lustr,e then satin is the better choice.
 But consider how it fits in with the style of your home.

 Eggshell is great in period homes and works well on woodwork and walls, while satin is typically suited to a more modern home.

-Where to Use Satin and Eggshell
+Where to use eggshell and satin

 Steve Jenkins is a freelance content creator with over two decades of experience working in digital and print and was previously the DIY content editor for Homebuilding & Renovating.